-The bill provides that to ensure the integrity of intoxicating hemp product sales and operations, the Director of Commerce has jurisdiction over all persons participating in the cultivation, processing, distribution, and sales of intoxicating hemp products.
+The bill provides that to ensure the integrity of intoxicating hemp product sales and operations in Ohio, the Director of Commerce has jurisdiction over all persons participating in the distribution and sale at retail of intoxicating hemp products in Ohio.
+In addition, the Director of Commerce, in consultation and cooperation with the Department of Agriculture, has jurisdiction over all persons participating in the cultivation and processing of intoxicating hemp products for sale at retail in Ohio.
 This jurisdiction includes the authority to complete regulating, investigating, and penalizing those persons in a manner that is consistent with the Director's authority with respect to adult use cannabis.
 To carry out this responsibility, the Director may adopt rules in accordance with the Administrative Procedure Act.